 Accommodating Religious Beliefs

-- Document the employee's rights to religious freedom.
+Document the employee's rights to religious freedom.

-- Instate a set procedure for employees to request religious, and other, accommodations
+Instate a set procedure for employees to request religious and other accommodations

-- Train managers and HR staff to deal with religious accommodation requests in a timely and sensitive manner.
+Train managers and HR staff to deal with religious accommodation requests in a timely and sensitive manner.

-- Assess each request individually and promptly.
+Assess each request individually and promptly.

-These basic practices will not only allow your employees to request religious accommodations quickly, but it can help build a company culture that is both informed and tolerant of different religions and their requirements.
+These basic practices will not only allow your employees to request religious accommodations quickly, but they can help build a company culture that is both informed and tolerant of different religions and their requirements.